TheColombianTeam/GPUScheduling/README.md

+# PyOpenGPU_Scheduling Framework

+This framework provides a functional structural model of modern GPUs, with a primary focus on executing workloads on Tensor Cores, such as matrix multiplication operations.
+It enables users to simulate and analyze the GPU execution behavior with a particular emphasis on scheduling policies for Tensor Core workloads.

+Key features include:

+Support for multiple state-of-the-art scheduling policies, inspired by real-world hardware implementations in modern GPUs [1](https://ieeexplore.ieee.org/abstract/document/8625517).

+Configurable architectural components to explore design trade-offs and performance implications.

+This framework is ideal for researchers and developers interested in studying GPU microarchitecture, especially in the context of AI and HPC workloads.

 # Schedulers

-This framework is a functional structural simulator of GPUs for the execution of Matrix Multiplication workloads, using Tensor Cores.
-In addition, the framework includes support for several scheduling policies, commonly implemented in hardware in GPUs.

-The scheduler policies implements the tiling approach presented in [Tiling algorithm GEMM](http://arxiv.org/abs/1808.07984) and [NVIDIA Tiling](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html), and describes the functional implementation of several scheduling policies presented by [Scheduling for NoC arhcitectures](https://ieeexplore.ieee.org/abstract/document/8625517)
+The workload scheduling implement the tiling approach presented in [Tiling algorithm GEMM](http://arxiv.org/abs/1808.07984) and [NVIDIA Tiling](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html),

+# Functional Cores (Tensor Cores)

+This framework uses the Tensor Core descriptions and models by [PyOpenTCU](https://github.com/TheColombianTeam/PyOpenTCU.git).

 ## Install